stephenverderame/cpp_book/src/more_templates/pbd.md

 ## Template-template Parameters

-A common technique used with PBD are *template-template parameters*; template type parameters that are themselves template types.
+A common technique used with PBD are *template-template parameters*: template type parameters that are themselves template types.
 This is especially useful when a type passed directly to the policy-holder would also be passed to its policies as well.
 ```C++
 // Template Arguments: